MUSA-620-Fall-2017/MUSA-620-Week-5/README.md

 *WHERE Dropoff_longitude > -73.823 AND Dropoff_longitude < -73.749 AND Dropoff_latitude > 40.618 AND Dropoff_latitude < 40.667
 *GROUP BY lat, lon

+Using a spatial join, you can sum up the total trip time (total_duration_in_seconds) and the number of trips (num_trips) for each Census tract.
+Dividing one by the other will give the average time it takes to drive from each Census tract to JFK Airport.